 CyberCorps @ Illinois—Illinois Cyber Security Scholars Program (ICSSP)

 This CyberCorps scholarship for service program, funded by the National Science Foundation, provides a scholarship to admitted, full time, UIUC students who are interested in specializing in cybersecurity.
-This scholarship has been available to UIUC students since 2009 and we have graduated 40+ students who have been successfully been placed with federal agencies and national labs including: the Department of Homeland Security, the Federal Trade Commission, Central Intelligence Agency, National Security Agency, Sandia National Lab, MIT Lincoln Lab, Department of Energy, and MITRE Corporation.
+This scholarship has been available to UIUC students since 2009 and we have graduated 40+ students who have been successfully been placed with federal agencies and national labs including: the Department of Homeland Security, the Federal Trade Commission, Central Intelligence Agency, National Security Agency, Sandia National Lab, MIT Lincoln Lab, Department of Energy, Department of Justice, and MITRE Corporation.

 The ICSSP Program is offered through the Information Trust Institute (ITI) at the University of Illinois at Urbana-Champaign, an interdisciplinary research center addressing all aspects of information trust.
 See more details about ITI.